polyphony-chat/docs/docs/index.md

 ---

-# polyproto
+# Polyphony

-Advanced, secure and scalable protocol for federated chat services.
+This documentation currently hosts information about polyproto; an advanced, secure and scalable protocol for federated chat services.

-The core of the protocol lies in the [protocol specification](./specification.md) and in the federation API routes, which are used to negotiate and establish connections between foreign servers and clients.
+The core of the protocol lies in the [polyproto-core specification](./Protocol%20Specifications/core.md) and in the federation API routes, which are used to negotiate and establish connections between foreign servers and clients.

-Theoretically, the polyproto-core federation protocol can be used with a different set of chat-APIs However, a full implementation of the protocol requires the use of the polyproto-chat routes.

-!!! info
-    polyproto provides no chat-interoperability if you do not use the polyproto-chat API.
+The polyproto-core federation protocol can be used for any kind of online service, enabling you to bring federated identities to your federated social network, federated chat service or federated
+$ANYTHING.

 ---